For tax purposes, spousal trusts are grouped into the following two categories:

 - The trust was, immediately before the death, a testamentary trust that is a post-1971 spousal trust established by the will of a taxpayer who died before 2017.

 - The trust and the legal representative who is administering the graduated rate estate (GRE) have made a joint election, using the prescribed form, to have the trust's income for the year be deemed payable to the beneficiary who died in that year.
 The election form must be enclosed with the individual's income tax return for the year of death and the income tax return of the trust for the given year.

-- The deadline for paying the trust's income tax and filing its income tax return and RL-16 slips corresponds to the 90th day of the year following the calendar year during which the trust taxation year ended.
+- The deadline for paying the trust's income tax and filing its income tax return and RL-16 slips is the 90th day of the year following the calendar year during which the trust taxation year ended.

 The trust and the beneficiary are solidarily liable for the portion of income tax that the beneficiary must pay when the trust's income is included in the calculation of the beneficiary's income for his or her taxation year.

 You must check box 28 of the Trust Income Tax Return (TP-646-V) if the trust is a spousal trust and the beneficiary of the trust died in the taxation year concerned.
 You must also enter the date of the beneficiary's death.

 A trust may cease to be considered a spousal trust if:

 - another beneficiary receives or otherwise obtains enjoyment of all or part of the trust's income or capital during the lifetime of the spouse; or